What type of loan is best for a first-time homebuyer?

 Determining the kind of mortgage that's best for you is a deeply personal and somewhat subjective assessment.

-Usually, your best choice is the loan you not only qualify for, but that also offers you the lowest interest rate and best terms.
+Usually, your best choice is the loan you not only qualify for, but that also offers you the best mortgage interest rate and best terms.

 Interest rates are how lenders make money from home borrowers.
 The lower your interest rate, the more your monthly payments will go towards paying down the principal of your loan, and the sooner you’ll be clear of the debt.